 ‘Australia is a great place to make video games’

 – Andy Wilson, Chief Operating Officer, Sledgehammer Games

 ‘I’ve been fortunate to work with some of the greatest studios all over the world.
 The level of talent and, perhaps even more important, imagination that I’ve seen amongst the video game community in Australia is wholly unique.
 It’s partly what drew me to work with Summerfall Studios.
 I want to partner with those collaborators who choose to view as opportunity what others call impossible.’

 – Troy Baker, actor/director

-Australian-made games are rocketing to the top of global sales charts, winning major industry awards and grabbing headlines.
+Australian-made games are grabbing headlines, rocketing to the top of global sales charts and winning major industry awards.
 We’re a powerful magnet for renowned global games companies, attracting industry heavyweights like Sledgehammer Games, Keyword Studios, Electronic Arts, Wargaming and Gameloft.
 And our new 30% Digital Games Tax Offset is driving multinational studios and investors to ramp up their existing activity or plan a new studio base here.

-Most of Australia’s games companies are independent studios creating original IP and benefiting from the huge global demand driving a steady pipeline of work on licensed properties, ‘work for hire’ projects and multi-studio collaborations.
+Most Australian games companies are independent studios creating original IP.
+Studios enjoy strong global demand and a steady pipeline of work on licensed properties, multi-studio collaborations, and ‘work for hire’ projects.

-In 2021, one out of every ten games on Apple’s new Apple Arcade video game platform was made in either Australia or New Zealand.
+In 2021, one in every ten games on Apple’s new Arcade video game platform was made in either Australia or New Zealand.

 Australian games development studios are perfectly placed to support a 24-hour continuous development cycle.
-Our time zone means we keep development going while North America and Europe are asleep.
+We keep development going while North America and Europe sleep.

 "Never have I seen a community of young developers not only incredibly interested in supporting each other, but truly eager to be a part of a rapidly growing industry.
 Their vibrancy and dedication is a big part of why it's so exciting to be in Australian game dev right now." – David Gaider, Creative Director, Summerfall Studios